Ashoknagar Road railway station

-Ashoknagar Road railway station is a small railway station in North 24 Parganas district, West Bengal.
+Ashoknagar Road is a small railway station in North 24 Parganas district, West Bengal.
 Its code is ASKR.
-It serves Ashoknagar town.
+It serves Ashoknagar Kalyangarh City.
 The station consists of two platforms.
 The platform is not well sheltered.
 It lacks many facilities including water and sanitation.

 Location

 Ashoknagar Road is located on Sealdah–Hasnabad–Bangaon–Ranaghat line of Kolkata Suburban Railway.
 Link between Dum Dum to Khulna now in Bangladesh, via Bangaon was constructed by Bengal Central Railway Company in 1882–84.
 The Sealdah–Dum Dum–Barasat–Ashok Nagar–Bangaon sector was electrified in 1963–64.